Navigate New Zealand's income tax rates, which might help you pay less tax!

 Tax codes are used by the IRD to ensure individuals are taxed at the correct rate based on their specific circumstances.
 The IR 330 form captures your details to determine the appropriate tax code for each income source, whether from a job or a taxpayer-funded pension ("NZ Superannuation").

-Infometics Chief Executive and Principal Economist Brad Olsen says that taxes (especially increases in tax rate) are not popular, but they do the job of providing public services including infrastructure.
+Infometics Chief Executive and Principal Economist Brad Olsen says taxes (especially increases in tax rate) are not popular, but they do the job of providing public services including infrastructure.

 "If you want to fund more police, it's a lot more efficient to get the government to do a collective buying pool to buy police than everyone having a personal guard.
 It's just that when you get to wider areas you go 'are we getting both the best bang for buck' and 'are we clear on what we're trying to deliver here?'